Breyta

 Note

-The application settings for this configuration should be marked as slot-sticky, meaning that they will not move between environments during a slot swap operation.
-This is because your authentication configuration itself is tied to the environment.
+The application settings for this configuration should be marked as slot-sticky, which means that they won't move between environments during a slot swap operation.
+This configuration is required because your authentication configuration is tied to the environment.

 3. Create a new JSON file named authsettings.json.
 Take the output that you received previously and remove each secret value from it.
-Write the remaining output to the file, making sure that no secret is included.
-In some cases, the configuration may have arrays containing empty strings.
-Make sure that microsoftAccountOAuthScopes doesn't, and if it does, switch that value to null.
+Add the remaining output to the file, making sure that no secrets are included.
+In some cases, the configuration might have arrays that contain empty strings.
+Make sure that microsoftAccountOAuthScopes doesn't.
+If it does, change the value to null.

 4. Add a property to authsettings.json that points to the application setting name you created earlier for each provider: